corbinlazarone/corbinlazarone/README.md

 - 👋 Hi, I’m @corbinlazarone
 - 👀 I’m interested in ...
-Full-Stack devlopment
+Software Engineering
-- 🌱 I’m currently learning ... python and JS
+- 🌱 I’m currently learning ... python and Java
-- I’m looking to collaborate on ... python projects
+- I’m looking to collaborate on ...
+Java projects
 - 📫 How to reach me ... corbinlazarone1@gmail.com

 <!---